 Sales and Marketing

 Western Digital offers its products to OEMs, as well as through distributors and retailers.
-The OEM customer segment is its largest (more than 60% of revenue), with Hewlett-Packard accounting for slightly more than 10% of total revenue.
-Distributors and retailers account for about 25% and 15% of sales, respectively.
+The OEM customer segment is its largest (almost two-thirds of revenue), with Hewlett-Packard accounting for slightly more than 10% of total revenue.
+Distributors and retailers account for about 23% and 13% of sales, respectively.

 Western Digital is one of a handful of manufacturers that dominate the hard-disk drive market -- a sector characterized by harsh competition, short product life cycles, and aggressive price cuts.
 In order to reduce its dependence on drives for PCs, the company has branched into branded consumer media devices, including DVR expanders, portable media drives, and media players that let users play data from external drives on TV.
 Its WD TV Live Plus media player streams movies (including those offered by Netflix) and Internet video to a digital TV.
 It is also investing in products for the mobile computing and cloud computing markets.
 Products of these types accounted for 53% of revenue in 2014, up from 50% the prior year and just 36% in 2012.